mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 <IMG class="img-float-right" SRC="images/mm3/options/options-intensity-analysis.png" WIDTH="300">

-Global intensity analysis parameters are set in the [options panel][options] - Intensity Anlysis.
+Global intensity analysis parameters are set in the [options panel][options] - Intensity Analysis.
 These parameters are used for every spine in a map.

 <div class="print-page-break"></div>